 ‘Travel only when necessary': Railways appeals to passengers

+New Delhi, May 29: Ministry of Railways on Friday appealed to people suffering from serious ailments, pregnant women, senior citizens and children below the age of 10 to travel in Shramik Express trains only when necessary.
+The appeal came after reports of deaths on special trains.

-New Delhi, May 29: The ministry urged that those suffering from diabetes, heart disease, cancer, high blood pressure and those having low immunity should avoid travelling.
+The ministry urged that those suffering from diabetes, heart disease, cancer, high blood pressure and those having low immunity should avoid travelling.
 Even as hundreds of migrants have died since Shramik trains were operated, Goyal assured that passenger security and safety is foremost.

 "Indian Railways has been running Shramik special Trains on a daily basis throughout the country to ensure that migrants can travel back to their homes.
 It has been observed that some people who are availing this service have pre-existing medical conditions which aggravates the risk they face during the COVID-19 pandemic," the Ministry of Railways said in a statement on Friday (29 May).
 A few unfortunate cases of deaths related to pre-existing medical conditions while travelling have happened, the ministry said.